jhu-ip/cs220-f25/assign/hw1.md

 ### Specifications, Development Requirements, and Hints

-In the homework folder of your private repository (the one having the name in the form `YEAR-TERM-student-JHED`), you should create a new subfolder named `homework/hw1`.
-Copy into that `homework/hw1` subfolder the starter code file `distance.c` provided in the public repository.
+In the homework folder of your private repository (the one having the name in the form `YEAR-TERM-student-JHED` or `my220repo`), you should create a new subfolder named `homework/hw1`.
+Copy into that `homework/hw1` subfolder the starter code file `distance.c` provided in the public repository, from folder `homework/hw1`.
 At the top of the file, add a comment with your six character alphanumeric **Hopkins ID**.
 (Please do not include your name or JHED so as to allow for blind grading.)

 Use three parallel arrays to keep track of labels, latitudes, and longitudes.
 You'll also need a variable to count how many different locations have been entered so that you know which elements of these arrays are used.